hliu23/B-Schedule/README.md

 *still in development

 Ideas
 // combatibility
 // server: name changed, added scripts
+// alternate schedule that is pushed to all?

 express app generator